Learn Java Easy. Chapter 14 Exercises

 }

 Exercise 8.
-Write a Program that reads the content of the numbers.txt file and displays each value multiplied by 10 in the console.
+Write a program that reads the content of the file numbers.txt and displays it on the console with each value multiplied by 10.

 Solution: